Liquid–liquid extraction: Separation factors

 The separation factor is one distribution ratio divided by another; it is a measure of the ability of the system to separate two solutes.
 For instance, if the distribution ratio for nickel (D_{Ni}) is 10 and the distribution ratio for silver (D_{Ag}) is 100, then the silver/nickel separation factor (SF_{Ag/Ni}) is equal to D_{Ag}/D_{Ni} = SF_{Ag/Ni} = 10.

 Measures of success

 Success of liquid–liquid extraction is measured through separation factors and decontamination factors.
 The best way to understand the success of an extraction column is through the liquid–liquid equilibrium (LLE) data set.
 The data set can then be converted into a curve to determine the steady state partitioning behavior of the solute between the two phases.
 The y-axis is the concentration of solute in the extract (solvent) phase, and the x-axis is the concentration of the solute in the raffinate phase.
 From here, one can determine steps for optimization of the process.

-Techniques
+Techniques and equipment

+Liquid-liquid extraction is often performed on a small scale by synthetic lab chemists using a separatory funnel, Craig apparatus or membrane-based techniques.
+On an industrial scale, devices like centrifugal contactors, thin layer extraction, spray columns, pulsed columns, and mixer-settlers are used to aid extraction.
+All of these techniques aim create a high surface area interface between the two liquid phases involved in extraction to aid the transfer of solutes from one phase to the another.